TROVE + THE FUTURE of NEWS

 1. GETTING FIRST TIME USERS TO REGISTER (iOS)

 Trove struggled with user registration.
-Force the first time visitor to create an account without giving them a reason why and you'll lose a potential new user.
-We had a bigger threshold to breach on the iOS app than on the Web app.
+Force the first-time visitor to create an account without giving them a reason why, and you'll lose a potential new user.
+We had a bigger threshold to breach on the iOS app than the Web app.
 My first action as Design Director was to imbue the static sign-in screen with perceived value.
-We did this by minimizing choices and including a self-advancing animation explaining the benefits of signing up for Trove.
+We minimized choices and included a self-advancing animation explaining the benefits of signing up for Trove.
 Subsequent releases reintroduced social sign-in.

-Below is the prototype animation and specifications given to our iOS dev team.
-Because half of our iOS dev team was overseas, I tended to err on over-documentation.
+Below are the prototype animation and specifications given to our iOS dev team.
+Because half of our iOS dev team was overseas, I tended to overdocument.

 . . . . .